tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Oracle Service Bus Configuration Management

 Oracle Service Bus connects, mediates, and manages interactions between services and applications.
 The plug-in provides steps to support automated application and import of Oracle Service Bus configurations.
-Use the provided steps
+Use the provided steps in your processes.
+They are self-contained.

 ---